circlecreative/o2system-v3/README.md

 O2System is a new Dynamic Open Source PHP Framework by <a href="www.circle-creative.com">Circle Creative</a>, based on <a href="www.codeigniter.com">CodeIgniter Framework</a>.
 CodeIgniter was created by <a href="www.ellislab.com">EllisLab, Inc</a>, and is now a project of the <a href="http://www.bcit.ca/cas/computing/">British Columbia Institute of Technology</a>.

+<h3>History</h3>
+O2System first created by PT.
+Lingkar Kreasi (Circle Creative) in 2009 as closed source for O2CMS v1.0 development purposed.
+The project was stopped in 2011 and turned into Third Party HMVC for CodeIgniter Framework in 2012, but in November 2014 we decided to turn it back into a framework with HMVC concept and we published it as Open Source PHP Framework under MIT License.

+<h3>Released Scheduled</h3>
+24 November 2014 (Prototype Version)<br>
+Has many bugs, and still using many class from CodeIgniter Framework<br><br>
+1 December 2014 (Beta Version)<br>
 O2System is now release in Beta Version.
-If you find any bugs, please kindly report it to us.
-We'll fixed it as soon as possible.
+If you find any bugs, please kindly report it to us as an issued on Github so we can track it and we'll fixed it as soon as possible.<br>

-<h3>Released Scheduled</h3>
+January 2014 (Alpha Version)<br>
 O2System Framework  version 2.0 Alpha will be published on January 2015 under MIT License.
 You can freely use it on your next web-based application project.

 Have any idea or suggestion?
+Mail us: <br>
-Mail us: <a href="mailto:developer@circle-creative.com">developer@circle-creative.com</a> or <a href="mailto:steeven@circle-creative.com"> steeven@circle-creative.com</a>.<br>
+<a href="mailto:developer@circle-creative.com">developer@circle-creative.com</a> or <a href="mailto:steeven@circle-creative.com"> steeven@circle-creative.com</a>.<br>
 Be a part of O2System Framework Development.

 <h3>Behind The Scenes</h3>